KansasCityWomeninTechnology/cocktails-worksheets/docs/css/3-box-model-layout/README.md

    }
    ```

-   Save your file and view in Chrome.
+   View your file in Chrome.
 The webpage is starting to look better.

    > [!INFO]
    > Learn more about styling lists using [MDN list styling reference](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Styling_lists).